Viking Age: Old Norse influence on other languages

+According to an analysis of names ending in -son, the distribution of family names showing Scandinavian influence is still concentrated in the north and east, corresponding to areas of former Viking settlement.
+Early medieval records indicate that over 60% of personal names in Yorkshire and North Lincolnshire showed Scandinavian influence.

 Genetics

 A genetic study published at bioRxiv in July 2019 and in Nature in September 2020 examined the population genomics of the Viking Age.
-442 ancient humans from across Europe and the North Atlantic were surveyed, stretching from the Bronze Age to the Early Modern Period.
+The remains of four hundred forty-two ancient humans from across Europe and the North Atlantic were surveyed, stretching from the Bronze Age to the early modern period.
 In terms of Y-DNA composition, Viking individuals were similar to present-day Scandinavians.
 The most common Y-DNA haplogroup in the study was I1 (95 samples), R1b (84 samples) and R1a, especially (but not exclusively) of the Scandinavian R1a-Z284 subclade (61 samples).
 It was found that there was a notable foreign gene flow into Scandinavia in the years preceding the Viking Age and during the Viking Age itself.
 This gene flow entered Denmark and eastern Sweden, from which it spread into the rest of Scandinavia.
 The Y-DNA of Viking Age samples suggests that this may partly have been descendants of the Germanic tribes from the Migration Period returning to Scandinavia.
 The study also found that despite close cultural similarities, there were distinct genetic differences between regional populations in the Viking Age.
 These differences have persisted into modern times.
 Inland areas were found to be more genetically homogenous than coastal areas and islands such as Öland and Gotland.
 These islands were probably important trade settlements.
-Unsurprisingly, and very much consistent with historical records, the study found evidence of a major influx of Danish Viking ancestry into England, a Swedish influx into Estonia and Finland; and Norwegian influx into Ireland, Iceland and Greenland during the Viking Age.
+Consistent with historical records, the study found evidence of a major influx of Danish Viking ancestry into England, a Swedish influx into Estonia and Finland; and Norwegian influx into Ireland, Iceland and Greenland during the Viking Age.
 The Vikings were found to have left a profound genetic imprint in the areas they settled, which has persisted into modern times with, e.g., the contemporary population of the United Kingdom having up to 6% Viking DNA.
 The study also showed that some local people of Scotland were buried as Vikings and may have taken on Viking identities.

 Margaryan et al. 2020 examined the skeletal remains of 42 individuals from the Salme ship burials in Estonia.
 The skeletal remains belonged to warriors killed in battle who were later buried together with numerous valuable weapons and armour.
 DNA testing and isotope analysis revealed that the men came from central Sweden.